Administration

 ```

-Fix: Reduce version limits on high-traffic libraries.
-Reducing from 500 to 50 versions can reclaim 90% of that library's version storage.
+Reduce version limits on high-traffic libraries from 500 to 50.
+This single change can reclaim 90 percent of version storage on affected libraries.

-Items in the Recycle Bin count against site storage.
-Empty after confirming no recovery needed.
+Items in the Recycle Bin count against site storage quotas.
+Organizations often overlook this when troubleshooting storage consumption.
+Check Recycle Bin size regularly and empty it after confirming no recovery is needed.

 ```powershell